ebootehsaz/TicTacToe/README.md

 FirebaseReference(.Game).document(self.game.id).updateData
 ```

 When the game ends, the value of waitForResetPlayer1 and waitForResetPlayer2 is set to true for each player **locally**.
-When each player selects rematch, they locally clear themselves to play a new game, and then update that value in the database.
+When each player selects the rematch button at the end of their game, they locally clear themselves to play a new game, and then update that value in the database.
 Now imagine both players press rematch at the same time.
 A race condition occurs in the database.
 Both players want the database to be set to match their local game values, but the values are at odds with each other.
 This is one instance where it was incredibly important to only modify a specific value, and not set all the values in the database.
 ```swift
 func resultAlert(title: String) {
     let ac = UIAlertController(title: title, message: nil, preferredStyle: .alert)